4ms/metamodule/docs/firmware-loading.md

 make jprog
 ```

 This should take 8-30 seconds.
+The firmware should boot automatically.

 ### Load into NOR Flash over USB DFU